Royal Castle, Warsaw: Renaissance period

-When the Masovia region was incorporated in the Kingdom of Poland in 1526, the edifice, which until then had been the Castle of the Dukes of Masovia, became one of the royal residences.
+When the Duchy of Masovia was incorporated in the Kingdom of Poland in 1526, the edifice, which until then had been the Castle of the Dukes of Masovia, became one of the royal residences.
 From 1548 onwards Queen Bona Sforza resided in it with her daughters Izabela, who became Queen of Hungary, Catherine, later to become Queen of Sweden, and Anna Jagiellon, later Queen of Poland.
-In 1556–1557 and in 1564 the King of Poland, Sigismund II Augustus, convened royal parliaments in Warsaw.
-They met in the Castle.
+In 1556–1557 and in 1564, the King of Poland, Sigismund II Augustus, convened royal parliaments in Warsaw.
+They met in the castle.
 Following the Lublin Union (1569), by which the Polish Crown and the Grand Duchy of Lithuania – were united as a single country, Warsaw Castle was regularly the place where the parliament of the Two-Nations State met.
-In 1569–1572 King Sigismund II Augustus started alterations in the Castle, the architects being Giovanni Battista di Quadro and Giacopo Pario.
+In 1569–1572, King Sigismund II Augustus started alterations in the castle, the architects being Giovanni Battista di Quadro and Giacopo Pario.

 The Curia Maior was altered so as provide a meeting place for the Parliament, with premises for the Chamber of Deputies (Sejm – delegates of the gentry) on the ground floor (the Old Chamber of Deputies), and the Senate Chamber (where the Senators debated in the presence of the King) on the first floor.
 This was one of the first attempts in Europe to create a building that would be used solely for parliamentary purposes.
 The parliamentary character of the Curia Maior is stressed by the paintings of the facade – the coats-of-arms of Poland, of Lithuania, and of the various regions from which the delegates were elected.
-A new Renaissance—style building, known as the "Royal House", was erected next to the Curia Maior.
+A new Renaissance style building, known as the "Royal House", was erected next to the Curia Maior.
 The king resided there when the parliament was in session.

 Vasa period and the Deluge

-The next alterations to the Castle were made in the reign of Sigismund III, who transferred the royal residence from Cracow to Warsaw.
-In 1598–1619 the Castle was enlarged.
+The next alterations to the castle were made in the reign of Sigismund III Vasa, who transferred the royal residence from Kraków to Warsaw.
+In 1598–1619, the castle was enlarged.
 Giovanni Trevano was in charge of the reconstruction.
 His plans were probably amended by the Venetian architect Vincenzo Scamozzi.